ayushhh-here/NexQueue/README.md

      └─────────────────────────┘         └─────────────────────────┘
 ```

-**Three microservices.
+**Independent microservices.
 One Redis brain.
 Zero blocking on the main thread.**

 | Service | Port | Role |
 |---|---|---|